Willy Coppens: World War I

 A week later, using his usual tactics of close range fire, Coppens cut a balloon loose from its ties.
 It bounced up beneath him and momentarily carried his Hanriot skyward.
 After his aircraft fell off the balloon, he restarted its engine and flew back to base.
 The balloon sagged into an explosion.

-Later when on another attack run, he got shot at from a balloon.
-He parked his plane on top of the damaged balloon, shut down his engine in order to protect its propeller, and waited until the balloon descended to slide off the balloon and fly away.

 From then on, Coppens' record was spectacular.
 Between April and October 1918 he was credited with destroying 34 German observation balloons and three airplanes, nearly as many victories as Belgium's other five aces combined.
 Unlike most fighter pilots of World War I, who used .303 caliber or 7.92 mm guns, Coppens used a larger bore 11 mm Vickers machine gun, having upgraded his weaponry prior to June 1918.

 In June, he was promoted to sous lieutenant, thus becoming an officer.
 His royal blue plane with its insignia of a thistle sprig wearing a top hat became so well known that the Germans went to special pains to try to kill him.
 On 3 August he shot down a balloon booby-trapped with explosives that when detonated from the ground narrowly missed killing him.
 The flaming wreckage of the balloon "fell swift as doom on the watching [German] staff officers, killing many and injuring the rest".

 On his last mission, 14 October, Coppens downed a balloon over Praatbos and was attacking one over Torhout when he was severely wounded by an incendiary bullet, smashing the tibia of his left leg and severing the artery.
 Coppens crash landed near Diksmuide and was taken to hospital, where his leg was amputated.

 Coppens achieved all his victories flying a Hanriot HD.1 fighter.